gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-07/index.md

-- Fix RBAC permissions for `aws-auth-merger` so that it can create a new `aws-auth` ConfigMap when it doesn't exist.
+- Fix RBAC permissions for `aws-auth-merger` so that it can create a new `aws-auth` ConfigMap when it doesn&apos;t exist.